jantursky/orderlord-help-kds/docs/getting-started/filtering-the-orders-by-brands.md

 ---

 ## Description
-The cook could work in the contept of **dark/cloud kitchen**.
-In this case, he is working under one roof with another cooks, who are focusing on the orders only for his brand.
-This **kitchen** combine multiple brands, where the cook/cooks from this brand company is cooking meals only for his brand.
+The cook could work in the concept of a **dark/cloud kitchen**.
+In this case, he is working under one roof with other cooks, who are focusing on the orders only for his brand.
+This **kitchen** combines multiple brands, where the cook/cooks from this brand company are cooking meals only for his brand.
 For example, the restaurant is called **"Test store"** which combine these 3 brands:
 - company (named "Sumo food") is preparing _sushi_ -> **Sumo food brand** - cook **1.**
 - company (named "Burgerbrat") is preparing _meat food_ -> **Burgerbrat brand** - cook **2.**
-- company (named "Meat.ly") is preparing _mexican food_ -> **Meat.ly brand** - cook **3.**
+- company (named "Meat.ly") is preparing _Mexican food_ -> **Meat.ly brand** - cook **3.**

 So even if the cook **1.** belongs to the restaurant **"Test store"**, he is going to cook the meal for orders only for **Sumo food brand**.